 Internship organizations have complete control over determining internship work schedules, but summer session students typically work Monday through Friday.
-Semester students typically work Monday, Tuesday, Wednesday and Friday, with Thursdays off to take academic courses in the fall.
+Semester students typically work four days a week with one day off for classes.

 When does the Washington Program offer academic courses?

 The Washington Program offers academic courses only during fall semesters.

 What types of courses are available to Washington Program students?

 The Washington Program offers 400-level Communications and Political Science courses to students.
 These courses have no prerequisites.
 Courses are held in classroom space in Washington, D.C.
 All courses are taught by Penn State instructors.
 Students may also supplement their academic courses with online courses.
 The program coordinator is available to proctor exams for those courses.

 Are fall semester students required to take any number of academic courses?

 What are the costs associated with the Washington Program?

-There is a $500 program fee (beginning in Spring 2019) and students are responsible for covering the cost of their academic credits, housing, course textbooks (fall semester only), and personal costs such as food and commuting costs.
+There is a $500 program fee and students are responsible for covering the cost of their academic credits, housing, course textbooks (fall semester only), and personal costs such as food and commuting costs.